 Inventor Philo Taylor Farnsworth was born on August 19, 1906, in Beaver, Utah.
-He was born in a log cabin constructed by his grandfather, a Mormon pioneer.
+He was born in a log cabin constructed by his grandfather, a Church of Jesus Christ of Latter Day Saints pioneer.
 An amateur scientist at a young age, Farnsworth converted his family's home appliances to electric power during his high school years and won a national contest with his original invention of a tamper-proof lock.
-In his chemistry class in Rigby, Idaho, Farnsworth sketched out an idea for a vacuum tube that would revolutionize television—although neither his teacher nor his fellow students grasped the implications of his concept.
+In his chemistry class in Rigby, Idaho, Farnsworth sketched out an idea for a vacuum tube that would revolutionize television — although neither his teacher nor his fellow students grasped the implications of his concept.

 Pioneer in Television

 Farnsworth continued his studies at Brigham Young University, where he matriculated in 1922.
 He was forced to drop out following the death of his father two years later.
 His plans and experiments continued nonetheless.
 By 1926, he was able to raise the funds to continue his scientific work and move to San Francisco with his new wife, Elma "Pem" Gardner Farnsworth.
 The following year, he unveiled his all-electronic television prototype—the first of its kind—made possible by a video camera tube or "image dissector."
 This was the same device that Farnsworth had sketched in his chemistry class as a teenager.